elastisys/compliantkubernetes-apps/migration/v0.18.x-v0.19.x/upgrade-apps.md

     This will save configuration and user role bindings for User Alertmanager.
     Skip this step if this is not something you want to keep.

-1. Run migration script `curator-retention.sh`
+1. Run migration script: `opensearch-migration-configuration.sh`

-    This will update the curator retention to the new configuration way.
+    This will migrate the configuration and secrets from ODFE to OpenSearch.
-    This script is only relevant if you have overridden the defaults.
+    All settings will be carried over from `elasticsearch` to `opensearch`, and from `kibana` to `opensearch.dashboards`.

+    Review and tweak the configuration in `sc-config.yaml` and `wc-config.yaml` according to your preferences.
+    Index template settings prefixed with `opendistro.*` must be updated and changed to use the prefix `plugins.*` instead.

+    By default it will configure OpenSearch using the subdomain `opensearch` on `ops.${DOMAIN}`, OpenSearch Dashboards using the subdomain `opensearch` on `${DOMAIN}`, and the snapshot repository using the bucket `${ENVIRONMENT_NAME}-opensearch`.
+    **These must be prepared for the migration.**

 1. Update apps configuration: